Special Educational Needs Information Report

 A Personal, Social, Health and Economic (PHSE) curriculum that aims to provide pupils with the knowledge, understanding and skills they need to enhance their emotional and social knowledge and well-being.
 Please visit our website to see the topics that are included within this area of the curriculum.

-Pupil and Parent voice mechanisms are in place (pupil interviews, pupil and parent surveys, parent forum meetings) and are monitored for effectiveness by the Governor for responsibility for this area through the Deep Support link.
-Evidence of this is kept in the Governor file as a record of ‘Deep Links Meeting’.
+Pupil and Parent voice mechanisms are in place (pupil interviews, pupil and parent surveys, parent forum meetings) and are monitored for effectiveness by the SENCO, Headteacher and Governor for responsible for this area.

 Individual and small group nurture sessions to support pupil’s well-being are delivered to identified pupils and groups.
 These sessions aim to support improved social interaction skills, emotional resilience and well-being.

-Commando Joe sessions, which happen on a weekly basis, also support pupils’ in building their skills in resilience, perseverance, problem solving, team work and communication.
+Commando Joe sessions, which happen on a weekly basis, also support pupils’ in building their skills in resilience, perseverance, problem solving, team work and communication and links to our Heathfield Heart characteristics.

-The school has gained Healthy School status which evidences the work undertaken within the school to supports pupils’ well-being and mental health.
-This is renewed every three years.
+The school has gained the Mental Health Bronze award which evidences the work undertaken within the school to support pupils’, parents and staff well-being and mental health.

 In addition to this, there is a whole school focus on mindfulness.
-Children practice mindfulness in their classes and as part of the Enrichment cycle.
+Children practice mindfulness in their classes and as part of the PSHE Curriculum.

 13) Pupils with medical needs (Statutory duty under the Children and Families Act)